From the Lagrange Triangle to the Figure Eight Choreography: Proof of Marchal's Conjecture: Existence of a branch of solutions of the functional equation

 To be concrete, the periodic solution $u(t, \Omega_j), v(t, \Omega_j), w(t, \Omega_j)$ are represented by finite Fourier series, with the appropriate symmetries of the $P_{12}$ family as described in \eqref{eq:U_sym}:

 and similarly for $v$ and $w$.
-Hence, we solve numerically $N+1$ finite dimensional problems by using Newton's method on $\Pi_{K,0} F|_{\Omega_j} \circ \Pi_{K,0}$, and we denote by $\bar{x}_j \in \Pi_{K,0} \cX_\nu$ such an approximate zero, i.e. $\Pi_{K,0} F|_{\Omega_j} (\bar{x}_j) \approx 0$.
-Then, we retrieve numerically the Chebyshev polynomial associated to each component of $\bar{x}_j$ via the \emph{inverse discrete Fourier transform}, thereby yielding $\bar{x} \in \Pi_{K, N} \cX_\nu$.
-The resulting Fourier-Chebyshev series coefficients can be found in \cite{Henot2024}.
+Hence, we solve numerically $N+1$ finite dimensional problems by using Newton's method on $\Pi_{0,K} F|_{\Omega_j} \circ \Pi_{0,K}$, and we denote by $\bar{x}_j \in \Pi_{0,K} \cX_\nu$ such an approximate zero, i.e. $\Pi_{0,K} F|_{\Omega_j} (\bar{x}_j) \approx 0$.
+Then, we retrieve numerically the Chebyshev polynomial associated to each component of $\bar{x}_j$ via the \emph{inverse discrete Fourier transform}, thereby yielding $\bar{x} \in \Pi_{N, K} \cX_\nu$.
+It is important to note that for Theorem~ \ref{thm:main} to apply, we ensure that the numerical branch of choreographies precisely passes through the Chebyshev nodes, with particular emphasis on the nodes $\Omega_j \in \{0,1\}$.
+The resulting Fourier-Chebyshev series coefficients are found in \cite{Henot2024}.
 Incidentally, it is practical to opt for an appropriate number of Chebyshev nodes to take full advantage of the \emph{fast Fourier transform} algorithm.

 Given two Banach spaces $\mathfrak{X}, \mathfrak{Y}$, we denote by $\mathscr{B}(\mathfrak{X}, \mathfrak{Y})$ the set of bounded linear operators from $\mathfrak{X}$ to $\mathfrak{Y}$.
 To prove the existence of a zero of $F$, let us construct $A \in \mathscr{B}(\cX_\nu, \cX_\nu)$ so that